lassertos/masterarbeit/latex/arbeit/notes/quellen.md

 Notes:

 - Survey focusing on programmer experience for the following ides: DevC++, Eclipse and NetBeans
+- none of the ides achieves a high usability score (highest: D)
+- very specific to the ides under consideration

+category: comparison, usability

+interesting: 2/5

 ## WebLinux: A scalable in-browser and client-side linux and IDE